Main Content Start

 “It has been almost five years since I moved to the U.S.A and as time has passed by, I have met a lot of wonderful people who have been there for me and have helped me to accomplish my goals and dreams, even when I did not speak the language.
 Even though it was a rough time while trying to adapt to a new country and learning new language, I’ve never given up,”Luis said.

 Through perseverance and determination, he quickly began to learn English, and as a senior in high school, he attended one of NWACC’s LIFE Program events, where he met LIFE Program Director Juanita Franklin.

 “I was so impressed with Luis' enthusiasm and leadership skills from the moment I met him.
 When I found out that he had only been in the country for two years and spoke absolutely no English when he arrived, I was even more impressed,” Juanita said.

-Luis’ persistence in strengthening his education, personal development and leadership skills, as well as his participation in NWACC clubs and organizations have led to his nomination for NWACC’s Golden Eagle Award.
+Luis’ persistence in strengthening his education, personal development and leadership skills, as well as his participation in NWACC Registered Student Organizations have led to his nomination for NWACC’s Golden Eagle Award.
 This February, Luis won the prestigious award.